A note on the induced Ramsey theorem for spaces

 In \cite{Rota70}, Rota conjectured that a version of Ramsey's theorem \cite{R29} holds for vector spaces.
 Graham and Rothschild proved in \cite{GR71param} a Ramsey theorem for $n$-parameter sets, which in particular implies the $1$-dimensional case of Rota's conjecture (Corollary 2, \cite{GR71param}).
 Together with Leeb, they fully settled the conjecture in \cite{GLR72} by proving a more general Ramsey theorem for a class of categories that includes structures as vector spaces, affine spaces and projective spaces.
 A simpler proof was given later by Spencer \cite{Sp79}.

 \begin{theorem}[\cites{GLR72, Sp79}] For integers $k,n, r$ with $0\leq k \leq n$, there exists $N_0:=N_0(k,n,r)$ such that if $N\geq N_0$, then $N\rightarrow (n)^{k,\SP}_r$ holds. \end{theorem}

-Note that Theorem \ref{th:vramsey} holds for both vector spaces and affine spaces.
+Note that Theorem \ref{th:vramsey} holds for both vector spaces and affine spaces, though the minimum value of $N_0$ may depend on the case.
 Our goal in this note is to give a short proof of an induced version of Theorem \ref{th:vramsey}.
 Such versions were considered for hypergraphs in \cites{NR77,NR82, NR83, AH78, VR16}.
 The following theorem is due to Pr\"{o}mel.